Agassiziella angulipennis

 Agassiziella angulipennis is a species of moth in the family Crambidae.
-It is found in India, where it was described from the Nilgiri district, as well as Sri Lanka.
-A. angulipennis has a wingspan of 14–17 mm, and was accidentally introduced to the United Kingdom.
-It has been naturalised to aquatic nurseries there.
+It is found in India, where it was described from the Nilgiri district, as well as in Sri Lanka and Thailand.
+It has accidentally been introduced to the United Kingdom where it has become naturalised, living in aquatic nurseries.
+It has also been intercepted at Kansai International Airport, Japan.

+The wingspan is 14-17 mm.
 The larvae feed on various water plants and live underwater.